chaotic-systems/orbithunter/docs/guide.rst

 .. warning::
-   Be sure to check the base :class:`orbithunter.core.Orbit` class before writing your methods; there very well may be methods which are not included here because they generalize well.
-That is, you may not need to reinvent the wheel, and sometimes slight alterations can accomplish your desired goal.
+   Be sure to check the base :class:`orbithunter.core.Orbit` class before writing your methods; there very well may be methods which are not included here because they are written as to generalize to other Orbit classes.

 SymmetryOrbitEQN Class
 ======================